ShravanEmmaneni1/ContentBlitz-multi-agent-project/README.md

 - `agents/` — one module per agent

 Place `se401kbrochure.pdf` in the project root (or set `SE401K_BROCHURE_PATH`).
 Retrieval favors brochure chunks for blog, LinkedIn, and image prompts.

+## Features:
+- Full pipeline will interact with all other agents to get research information, generate blog, linkedIn text with hash tags and generate images.
+- Blog & LinkedIn modes will use research text if provided, if not provided use research agent to get the research information
+- In the bottom, provided **Agent Orchestration** section to list what agents are called in the process of providing the information to user.